M66B/NetGuard/FAQ.md

 This is why the notification is shown only when the screen is on.
 You can decrease the update frequency using the settings to reduce the battery usage.

-<a name="FAQ5"></a>
-**(5) Can you add usage statistics?**<br />
-**(5) Can you add popups to allow/block applications?**<br />
-**(5) Can you add selective allowing/blocking applications/IP addresses?**

-Unfortunately, this is not possible without using significant battery power and adding complex code to do network translation from OSI layer 3 to layer 4 (and thus implementing a TCP/IP stack), which will inevitably introduce bugs as well.
-This is how most (perhaps all) other no-root firewalls work.
-NetGuard is unique, because it doesn't implement a TCP/IP stack, and is therefore both highly efficient and simple.

-For more advanced use cases, rooting your device and using an iptables based firewall, like [AFWall+](https://github.com/ukanth/afwall), might be a better option and will not sacrifice any battery power.

 <a name="FAQ6"></a>
 **(6) Will NetGuard send my internet traffic to an external (VPN) server?**